-Option name Default value Description PIVREL 1e- 3 Tolerance for matrix pivot selection.
+Option name Default value Description PIVREL 1e-3 Tolerance for matrix pivot selection.
 This rarely needs to be altered.
 Reducing to 1e-4 can sometimes improve simulation speed a little but at higher risk of convergence failure.
 Setting this parameter to a high value e.g, 0.99 can sometimes fix convergence problems but may slow down the simulation.
 Valid values lie between 0 and 1.
-PIVTOL 1e- 13 Only effective when SP-SOLVER=KSPARSE This affects the matrix solution and rarely needs to be altered.
+PIVTOL 1e-13 Only effective when SPSOLVER=KSPARSE This affects the matrix solution and rarely needs to be altered.
 It is the absolute minimum value for a matrix entry to be accepted as a pivot.
 Unexplained singular matrix errors can sometimes be overcome by lowering this value.
 (But note that singular matrix errors are usually caused by errors in the circuit such as floating nodes or shorted voltage sources).
 POINTTOL 0.001 A factor used to control the extent to which the maximum value attained by a signal is used to control its tolerance.
 This is new from release 4; set it to zero for pre release 4 behaviour.
 Increasing this value will speed up the simulation at the expense of precision.
+See "Accuracy and Integration Methods" on page 279.
+PSPICECOMPATIBILITY 0 Sets some option settings to values compatible with PSpice.
+Can be set to 0, 1 or 2.
+If set to 1, these options are set INHIBITATTOISOURCE=1 ALLOWDIVZERO=1 ICRES=0.001 INITCONDMODE=2 If set to 2 the option SPICEMOSCHARGEMODEL=1 is also set in addition to the above

-See "Accuracy and Integration Methods" on page 271.
-PTAACCEPTAT 0 If > 0, specifies a time when pseudo transient analysis results will be accepted unconditionally.
+Option name Default value Description PTAACCEPTAT 0 If > 0, specifies a time when pseudo transient analysis results will be accepted unconditionally.
 This is useful when a circuit comes close to convergence during pseudo transient, but doesn't quite make it due to an oscillation.
-See "Pseudo Transient Analysis" on page 264.
-PSPICECOMPAT false Sets some option settings to values compatible with PSpice.
-Currently this sets ICRES=1m and INITCONDMODE=2

-Option name Default value Description PTACONFIG 0 Integer from 0 to 15 sets internal parameters for pseudo transient algorithm used to find DC operating point.
-See "Pseudo Transient Analysis" on page 264.
-PTAMAXITERS 20000 Maximum total number of iterations allowed for pseudo transient algorithm used to find DC operating point.
-See "Pseudo Transient Analysis" on page 264.
+See "Pseudo Transient Analysis" on page 270.
+PTACONFIG 0 Integer from 0 to 15 sets internal parameters for pseudo transient algorithm used to find DC operating point.
+See "Pseudo Transient Analysis" on page 270.
+PTADCITERS 10 The number of DC iterations attempted during a pseudo transient analysis (PTA) PTADELMIN 1e- 15 Minimum time step used for pseudo transient analysis PTAMAXITERS 20000 Maximum total number of iterations allowed for pseudo transient algorithm used to find DC operating point.
+See "Pseudo Transient Analysis" on page 270.
 PTAOUTPUTVECS false If specified, signal vectors will be output during pseudo transient analysis.
 This may be used to diagnose a failure.
-See "Pseudo Transient Analysis" on page 264.
+See "Pseudo Transient Analysis" on page 270.
 RELTOL 0.001 This is the relative tolerance that must be met for each analysis point.
-Reducing this number will improve accuracy at the expense of simulation time or/and convergence reliability.
+Reducing this number will improve accuracy at the expense of simulatio time or/and convergence reliability.
 Simulation results can not be relied upon if its value is increased beyond 0.01.
-A more detailed discussion is given in "Accuracy and Integration Methods" on page 271.
-RESTHRESH 1e- 6 Resistance threshold.
+A more detailed discussion is given in "Accuracy and Integration Methods" on page 279.
+RESTHRESH 1e-6 Resistance threshold.
 If a resistor is specified that is below this value, SIMetrix will use a voltage based implementation (V=IR) instead of the conventional current based implementation (V=I/R).
-Voltage based resistors are slightly less efficient but allow R=0 without numerical overflow RSHUNT Infinite If specified a resistor of the specified value is placed from every node to ground.
-This can resolve problems with floating nodes.
-RTNSEED 0 Seed used for real time noise SEED 0 Integer value.
-If non-zero will be used to initialise random number generator used for Monte Carlo analysis distribution functions.
-See "Seeding the Random Number Generator" on page 252.
+Voltage based resistors are slightly less efficient but allow R=0 without numerical overflow